webix-hub/docs/data/desktop/controls.md

 {{sample 60_pro/02_form/02_multiselect.html}}

-UI-related multiselect is a select control baed on Webix [richselect](#richselect) and allows selecting multiple option at a time while displaying them in the dedicated non-editable input field.
+UI-related multiselect is a select control based on Webix [richselect](#richselect) and allows selecting multiple option at a time while displaying them in the dedicated non-editable input field.

 The control's popup is supplied with a "select" button out of box.